duomei98/cse15l-lab-reports/labreport3.md

 $ less -i -p "RNA" *.txt
 ```

-Similarly, this command looks for the occurences of the word "RNA" in all .txt files.
+Similarly, this command looks for the occurrences of the word "RNA" in all .txt files.
 I might use this to account for different spellings of RNA (eg rna, Rna) so that I can still find the information I'm looking for without worrying about case.

 _Output:_